-Suggest the structural formulae of the possible alkenes produced when 2-chloro-2methylbutane is treated with hot KOH in ethanol.
-Which of the possible product alkenes
+Suggest the structural formulae of the possible alkenes produced when 2-chloro-2-methylbutane is treated with hot KOH in ethanol.
+Which of the possible product alkenes will be found in greatest yield?

 2. Why are halogenoalkanes attacked by nucleophiles?